 Now is the time to seek innovative, collaborative, and equitable pathways to greater sustainability, such as through climate action and water protection.
 To that end, we offer you our strategic plan, which we launched in 2020 and continues to guide Graham’s work.
 The plan was developed in collaboration with colleagues and advisors across and beyond the university.
 We are grateful to all who contributed to its creation.

 As our vision statement asserts, we imagine sustainable, just world where policy and practice are powered by science, collaboration, and creativity.
 Graham has been growing into that vision for some time, blending the university’s broad expertise across disciplines with the applied decision-making and practical expertise of partners and policymakers.

 Moving forward, our mission is to mobilize the expertise and passion of scholars, partners, and decision-makers to work together and bring world-class research to real-world sustainability challenges.
 As we look to the future, we are well positioned to build on the strengths of U-M’s top-tier research enterprise, using our collaborative engagement expertise to unlock the potential for even greater impact.

-You’ll also find a fresh articulation of our shared values: We are collaborative, purpose-driven, inclusive, science-based, and impactful.
+You’ll also find a clear articulation of our shared values: We are collaborative, purpose-driven, inclusive, science-based, and impactful.
 If you have worked with Graham, we hope you recognize these values reflected in your experience.

-With this strategic plan, we renew our commitment to co-creating goals and actions with others across the University of Michigan, throughout our communities, in our region and nation, and across the globe.
+With this strategic plan, we reinforce our commitment to co-creating goals and actions with others across the University of Michigan, throughout our communities, in our region and nation, and across the globe.
 We invite you to partner with us so that we may together solve sustainability challenges great and small, and lay the groundwork for a better future.